Course Catalogue

 Who is this course for?

-- people who are new to gifts in Wills fundraising with little or no knowledge of digital fundraising techniques and practice
+- People who are new to the fundraising sector with little or no knowledge of copywriting techniques

 Delivery